everzet/sfLessPhpPlugin/README.markdown

 	  sf_less_php_plugin:
 	    compile:  false

-sfLessPhpPlugin also can check all plugins stylesheets to compile (plugins/*/data/stylesheets).
-To enable this, add in your apps/APP/config/app.yml:

-	dev:
-		sf_less_php_plugin:
-			compile_plugins:	true

 sfLessPhpPlugin checks the dates of LESS & CSS files, and will compile again only if LESS file have been changed since last parsing.
 To prevent this check & to enforce everytime compiling, add this in your apps/APP/config/app.yml:

 	dev:
 		sf_less_php_plugin:
 			check_dates:	false

+By default, sfLessPhpPlugin uses lessphp library to compile your LESS files.
+But you can force plugin to use original Ruby lessc compiler (if you have installed LESS gem):

+	all:
+		sf_less_php_plugin:
+			use_lessc:	true

+And of course, if you use Mac OS & Ruby lessc compiler, you can set it to use Growl notifications with:

+	all:
+		sf_less_php_plugin:
+			use_growl:	true

 Tasks
 =====